10 - Atonement

 Whether Captain Jack sails again is still not known but with over US$1 billion taken from the series in the US alone, it would be a fool hardy land lubber not to bet on another sequel.

-Click here to watch the trailer of Pirates of the Caribbean: At World's End
+Click here to watch the trailer of Pirates of the Caribbean: At World's End7 - Knocked Up

 Every year a small comedy, featuring modest celebrities and a handful of expletives, seems to cut loose from the pack and deliver huge numbers at the box office - this year it was Knocked Up.